Self-care. What many Christian women hear when I say this word is “self-indulgence” or just plain “selfishness.”

 Less Obvious Self-Care

-Last year when I was studying PSA group facilitating with veteran partner Donna Meredith-Dixon, the self-care topic came up regularly.
+When I was studying PSA (partner of sex addict) group facilitation with A Door of Hope founder Donna Meredith-Dixon, the self-care topic came up regularly.
 Some of the ways we discussed to practice self-care… beyond the norm included:

 - Grieve: This is a bitter/sweet season for most of us.
 Make space to grieve the losses that become particularly apparent at this time.